IkarosKappler/plotboilerplate/docs_jekyll/index.md

  * Port all demos from vanilla JS to TypeScript.
  * Remove the Touchy.js integration soon.
  * Add a TouchHandler (such as the MouseHandler)?
 Add this to the main demo to keep track of touch positions?
+ * Listeners using Vertex.listeners.addDragStopListener() are not triggered on touch events.

 ### Todos for future Version 2